material-motion/material-motion/specifications/runtime/performer.md

       func emit(transaction: Transaction)
     }

-A performer is provided with a transaction emitter entity.
+A performer can be provided with a transaction emitter.

 Example pseudo-code protocol that a performer could conform to: